 - A. Relief from the number of required accessory parking spaces in Sec.
-3.7.3. requires a special permit from the determined Special Permit Granting AuthorityPlanning Board. - B. Review Criteria.
+3.7.3. requires a special permit from the determined Special Permit Granting Authority. - B. Review Criteria.
 In its discretion to approve or deny a special permit authorizing relief from the parking standards of Sec.
 3.7.3, the Special Permit Granting Authority must find that the application meets the following criteria: - 1.
-The supply and demand of on-street parking in the neighborhood is adequate, as determined through a parking study. - 2.
-Mobility management programs and services have been provided by the applicant to reduce the demand for parking. - 3.
-There is availability and access to public transportation options. - That parking provided in excess of any maximum permitted must be paved with paving stones, grass pavers, pervious concrete, or porous asphalt. does not result in the increase in impervious lot area.
+The supply and demand of on-street parking in the neighborhood is adequate, as determined through a parking study. - Mobility management programs and services have been provided by the applicant to reduce the demand for parking. - 3.
+There is availability and access to public transportation options. - 4.
+That parking provided in excess of any maximum permitted must be paved with paving stones, grass pavers, pervious concrete, or porous asphalt.